usbbluetooth/usbbluetooth.github.io/00_index.markdown

 It bypasses traditional OS level Bluetooth stacks, enabling low level access to HCI commands and vendor specific extensions.

-This project was first presented at RootedCon 2025 as part of a broader initiative to improve tooling for Bluetooth security research.
-See the [original slides](https://github.com/TarlogicSecurity/Talks/blob/main/2025_RootedCon_BluetoothTools.pdf) of the talk.

 ## Purpose

 UsbBluetooth was created to: